tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 - only a subset of Scala type constructs can be mapped and exposed to other languages
   - the fact a Scala 3 construct can be cross-compiled to other platforms doesn't imply it can be exposed to other languages;

-$\Downarrow$

-**Consequence**:
+**Proposed solution**:

 - in order to write a unified wrapper API that can be exported, an abstraction layer is used.
 Their goals are:
   - create abstract language-independent types, leaving their implementation and mapping to Scala 3 types to the specific platform module;
-  - expose to other languages a simplified version of the ScaFi3 API containing only constructs that can be mapped and implement it as a thin wrapper that internally decodes/encodes values to/from the abstract types.
+  - expose to other languages a simplified version of the ScaFi3 API containing only constructs that can be mapped and implement it as a thin wrapper that internally decodes/encodes values to/from the abstract types delegating all the logic to ScaFi3.

 ---